tommygorham/R/covid-analysis/README.md

-#Overlay 1-3.R
+#Overlay Files
-These programs investigate and generate figure(s) that overlay the COVID19 daily cases in a country with the average Google Global Mobility data.
+These programs investigate cumulative and daily COVID19 Cases in Global Countries and USA Counties, and overlay them with the average Google Global Mobility data.

+# Clade Files

+clade2.R generates an HTML file.